ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 ![pic02](../img/cdc_arch.jpg)

 <br><br>
-The architectures are strikingly similary:
+The architectures are strikingly similar:

  - Both have a seperate Network Controller on the Front-End
  - Both have a beefy 32-bit CPU on the back-end for handling all the controls and sensors.